kaboc/flutter_custom_text/README.md

       matcher: const MdLinkMatcher(),
       // `labelSelector` is used to choose the string to show.
       // `groups` provided to `labelSelector` is an array of
-      // strings matching the fragments enclosed with parentheses
+      // strings matching the fragments enclosed in parentheses
       // within the match pattern.
       labelSelector: (groups) => groups[0],
       // `tapSelector` is used to choose the string to be passed